 The mini course

-Mobile responsive.
+- Mobile responsive.
 Creators may need a platform that reflects that, especially since around 30% of students may not take the course on a computer.

-Creating a sales page
+7. Create a course sales page

 Setting up your sales page is key to start making money online and creating your online course.

-A headline: Tell us what your transformation is.
+- A headline: Tell us what your transformation is.

-Subhead: Go a bit more in depth.
+- Subhead: Go a bit more in-depth.

-A promo video: Optional, but recommended.
+- A promo video: Optional, but recommended.
 A quick two-minute video can help add a face to your brand.

-An explanation of the course: Here is where you can go further in depth and explain what your course is, what your students will gain from it, and why your course is the best course.
+- An explanation of the course: Here is where you can go further in-depth and explain what your course is, what your students will gain from it, and why your course is the best course.

-Testimonials: If you have previous customers or fans of your brand who are willing to vouch for you that can go a long way in creating social proof.
+- Testimonials: If you have previous customers or fans of your brand who are willing to vouch for you that can go a long way in creating social proof.

 Interested in more information on creating beautiful sales pages?

-Step 7: Launch your course
+8. Launch your course

 The idea is simple: After building your email list and nurturing it with some free content (like blog posts, videos, etc.), you launch your course through a series of strategic emails.
-These emails work to build anticipation for your launch and urgency to buy now.
+These emails work to build anticipation for your launch and the urgency to buy now.

-Here’s what the sequence looks like, per day:
+Here’s what the sequence looks like per day:

 - Tease out your course